 Allied Health Sciences Center

-This is a photograph of the Springfield College Allied Health Sciences Center possibly taken shortly after renovations were completed.
-The renovations took place in the spring of 1987, and were completed in the fall of 1988.
-The main floor of the building was expanded and a roof was added; a new front door was built; and slight changes were made on the corners of the second floor.
+This photograph, taken from the side, shows Springfield College's Allied Health Sciences Center, taken somewhere between 1989 and 2000.
+The picture shows the front of the building with the pathway and stairway to enter.
+A lamp post is also present in front of the building.
 The Allied Health Sciences Center was formerly the Naismith Memorial Basketball Hall of Fame.
 As the Basketball Hall of Fame, the building housed the history of basketball from its birth at Springfield College in 1891.
 The Basketball Hall of Fame was opened to the public on February 18, 1968.
 In 1986, President Falcone of Springfield College reported the decision that the former Naismith Memorial Basketball Hall of Fame building would be renovated to become the Allied Health Sciences Center.
 The decision was based on the fact that almost 50% of Springfield College students at this time were majoring in health related programs.
-Renovations that cost a total of $1,600,000 and the dedication of the building under its new name took place April 13, 1989.
+Renovations that cost a total of $1,600,000 began in the spring of 1987 and the dedication of the building under its new name took place April 13, 1989.
 The leading donor for the renovations was Thomas B. Wheeler, a trustee of the Basketball Hall of Fame and President of Mass Mutual Life Insurance Company at the time.
 The Allied Health Sciences Center was designated to be a place that would provide students with an on campus practicum site and would also provide the community access to specialized healthcare.
 The Allied Health Sciences Center is currently home to the departments of Physical Therapy, Occupational Therapy, Health and Fitness, Athletic Training, Movement Sciences, and Exercise Physiology.
 The facility also houses classroom space, smart labs, computer stations, a research center, biochemistry and anatomy labs, including a cadaver lab and performance assessment labs, and an underwater weighing facility.

 Basketball Hall of Fame